stenwt/librarium/docusaurus-librarium/docs/docs-content/04-clusters/03-edge/09-site-deployment/05-site-installation/07-cluster-deployment.md

 ---
 title: "Create Cluster Definition"
 metaTitle: "Create Cluster Definition"
-metaDescription: "Define your Edge cluster using the Edge hosts that are registered and available."
+description: "Define your Edge cluster using the Edge hosts that are registered and available."
-hideToC: false
-fullWidth: false
+hide_table_of_contents: false

 ---